Mesoamerican pyramids: Lencans

+Chalchihuites

-The following sites are from northern Mesoamerica, built by cultures whose ethnic affiliations are unknown:
+The following site is from the modern-day state of Zacatecas, built by cultures whose ethnic affiliations are unknown:

-Altavista

-This astronomical and also ceremonial center was the product of the Chalchihuite culture.
-Its occupation and development had a period of approximately 800 years (ca. 200—1000).
-This zone is considered an important archaeological center because of the astonishing, accurate functions of the edifications.
-The ones that stand out the most are: The Moon Plaza, The Votive Pyramid, the Ladder of Gamio and The labyrinth.
-In The Labyrinth you can appreciate with precision and accuracy, the respective equinoxes and the seasons.

-La Quemada

-A great quantity of buildings were constructed on artificial terraces upon the slopes of a hill.
+A great quantity of buildings were constructed on artificial terraces upon the slopes of a La Quemada.
 The materials used here include stone slab and clay.
 The most important structures are: The Hall of Columns, The Ball Court, The Votive Pyramid, and The Palace and the Barracks.
 On the most elevated part of the hill is The Fortress.
 This is composed of a small pyramid and a platform, encircled by a wall that is more than 800m long and up to six feet high.
 La Quemada was occupied from 800 to 1200.
 Their founders and occupants have not been identified with certainty but probably belonged to either the Chalchihuites culture or that of the neighboring Malpaso culture.

 The debate over Olmec architectural influence

 Modern archaeological scholarly thinking has been revising the concept of the Olmecs as diffusing the majority of cultural influence in regards to architectural similarities between various Mesoamerican pyramids.